rjohnson2590/backbone-tutorials/Tutorial.md

 ### Edited Count

 In this exercise, you&rsquo;re going to add a new piece of data to the **base** model: the number of times that it&rsquo;s been edited.
-Every time the &ldquo;Edit&rdquo; button is clicked, it should increment this number.
+Every time the field is edited, it should increment this number.
+In this case, &ldquo;edited&rdquo; means **either** cleared or you&rsquo;ve pressed enter while in the input field.
 You&rsquo;ll need to also modify the view for the base model.
 Question: will you need to modify the view for the collection?

 1. Extra Credit